Alabama Senate: Minority leadership

-List of State Senators
+List of state senators

-Past composition of the Senate
+Past composition of the senate

 Throughout most of the state's history, the Democratic Party controlled the Alabama State Senate from the time of admission to the Union in 1819 with a few brief exceptions.
 The Whig Party had a majority in the State Senate in 1837 and again from 1850 to 1851.
 Following the Civil War and the state's readmission to the Union, the chamber had a Republican majority during the Reconstruction period from 1868 to 1874.
 This was followed by 136 consecutive years of Democratic majorities.
 Beginning with the 2010 election Republicans captured a substantial majority in the chamber and have held it in the two elections since in 2014 and 2018.

 The first African-American to serve in the Alabama State Senate was Benjamin F. Royal, a Republican from Bullock County, who served from 1868 to 1875.
 The election of 1983 produced the first female senators in Alabama history as Republican Ann Bedsole (1983-1995) and Democrat Frances "Sister" Strong (1983-1986) won office.

-Leadership of the Senate
+Leadership of the senate

-The Lieutenant Governor of Alabama serves as the President of the Senate, but only casts a vote if required to break a tie.
-In his or her absence, the President Pro Tempore presides over the Senate.
-The President Pro Tempore is elected by the full Senate by nominations taken from the floor, followed by a recorded vote.
-The President Pro Tempore is the chief leadership position in the Senate.
+The lieutenant governor of Alabama serves as the president of the senate, but only casts a vote if required to break a tie.
+In his or her absence, the president pro tempore presides over the senate.
+The president pro tempore is elected by the full Senate by nominations taken from the floor, followed by a recorded vote.
+The president pro tempore is the chief leadership position in the senate.
 The other Senate Majority and Minority leaders are elected by their respective party caucuses.

-The president of the Senate is the Lieutenant Governor, which is currently Will Ainsworth.
+The president of the senate is the lieutenant governor, which is currently Will Ainsworth.
 The president pro tempore is Greg Reed.
-The majority leader is Republican Clay Scofield and the minority leader is Democrat Bobby Singleton.
+The majority leader is Republican Steve Livingston and the minority leader is Democrat Bobby Singleton.